kachoayoubkhan/smart-road-scene-analyzer/README.md

 5. Review detections, lane status, segmentation status, pothole count, and risk score.
 6. Download the processed output or markdown report.

-## Course Topics Covered

-- Image filtering: Gaussian blur is used before edge detection.
-- Edge detection: Canny extracts strong lane-related edges.
-- Transformations: Color-space conversions and geometric region masking are used.
-- Hough Transform: Probabilistic Hough Lines detect lane segments.
-- Model fitting: Lane candidates are averaged with slope-intercept line fitting.
-- CNN: YOLO uses convolutional features for object detection.
-- CNN architectures: The project uses a modern YOLO detector architecture through Ultralytics.
-- Segmentation: A classical road mask is included, with deep segmentation as an extension.
-- Attention/Transformers as future extension: SegFormer, SAM, or transformer-based road parsing can be added later.

 ## Custom Pothole Model

 Pothole detection needs a custom model because potholes are not included in the default COCO classes.